shujew/ds-630-pii-detector-project/README.md

 ```
 ### Java 8

-Install Java 8 from [official website](https://www.oracle.com/java/technologies/downloads/#java8).
+1. Install Java 8 from [official website](https://www.oracle.com/java/technologies/downloads/#java8).
 You will need to create a free account if you don't have an Oracle account.
+2. **On Windows ONLY**, set the `JAVA_HOME` environment variable as described in [this article](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html).
+If you don't have time to read, just follow bullet points below.

+- Find your java installation folder.
+It is usually in the form `C:\Program Files\Java\jdk1.8.0_XX` where XX is the version number.
+For example, mine is `C:\Program Files\Java\jdk1.8.0_311`
+- Run `setx -m JAVA_HOME "C:\Program Files\Java\jdk1.8.0_XX"`.
+Make sure to replace with actual folder name.
+For example, I have to run `setx -m JAVA_HOME "C:\Program Files\Java\jdk1.8.0_311"`

 ### Python dependencies